 Note that due to small numbers, this LF indicator is not available for participants in the Scheme for five and six years.

+Population benchmark figures are from the Australian Bureau of Statistics (ABS), General Social Survey (GSS) 2020, standardised for NDIS participant age and gender distribution.
+GSS item “Has been involved in groups in the last 12 months” including social groups, community support groups, civic and political groups.

 For more information on employment outcomes, see https://data.ndis.gov.au/reports-and-analyses/outcomes-and-goals/employment-outcomes-participants-their-families-and-carers